allegheny-college-cmpsc-105-spring-2024/dot-to-dot-ipynb-starter/README.md

 Make blog post in `blogpost.md` that compares data transformations in Google Sheets to those in a python notebook.
-Once you are done, tackle the installation process to get python 3, git, and gatorgrade on your system.
+Once you are done, tackle the installation process to get Spyder and git on your system.

 The purpose of this lab is to allow you to compare data transformations in Google sheets with transformation in a python notebook, and install